github-starter-workflows/repo-analysis-partner/.github/ISSUE_TEMPLATE/support-new--tech_stack-.md

 **Content/Regex to look for in the above-mentioned filename/extensions** This defines the content to look for in the file with the name/extensions defined above.
 For eg, the presence of `<Project Sdk="Microsoft.NET.Sdk.Web">` in a file with extension `.csproj` is the detection criteria for `AspNetCore`

+**Sample public repository which we can add to our test suite** Provide a public repo which contains relevant files and is expected to have the above mentioned tech_stack.
+This repo will be added to our regression test suite.

 **Additional context**
 Add any other context or screenshots about the feature request here.